gpadolina/DeepLearning-notes/DeepLearning/Getting Started With Neural Networks.md

 There are two ways to define a model: using the *Sequential* class (only for linear stacks of layers, which is the most common network architecture by far) for the
 *functional API* (fore directed acyclic graphs of layers, which lets you build completely arbitary architectures).
+## Setting up a deep-learning workstation
+#### Jupyter notebooks: the preferred way
+Jupyter notebooks are a great way to run deep-learning experiments.
+A notebook allows you to break up long experiments into smaller pieces that can be executed independently, which makes development interactive and means you don't have to rerun all of your previous code if something goes wrong late in an experiment.